SirakMario/Aa-River---Web-Portal/README.md

 2. Install virtualenv:

    pip install virtualenv
-3. Navigate to project ' UAV_Project ' in your terminal and create a Virtual Environment
+3. Navigate to project `UAV_Project` in your terminal and create a Virtual Environment

    virtualenv venv
 4. Activate Virtual Environment: Open your terminal and direct it to the project directory `UAV_Project`.